 Returning bases and any other field equipment to the field storage box and locking the box.

 Calling off the game due to rain or field conditions by contacting the opposing coach and Commissioner and rescheduling through the Commissioner.

-All players must be in proper uniform (i.e., shirts, shorts, socks and visor).
+All players must be in proper uniform (i.e., shirts, pants, socks and visor).

 Shirts should be tucked in and visors worn forward.

 No jewelry should be worn during game or practice time (i.e. necklaces, watches, bracelets, rings or earrings).